quanterall/ElixirMaterials/chapters/05_working_with_lists.md

 ### Exercises
 1. Write a list comprehension that when provided a list of values will return a list containing only the numbers.
   Example: input: `[1, "2", :atom, 5]` output: `[1, 5]`
-2. Create a Scrabble scoring system.
-Given a list of two elements sized tuples, where the first element is a player name and the second is the list of all his words, calculate who is the player with most points, hence the winner.
+1. Create a Scrabble scoring system.
+Create a structure that holds player names and all their words they have accumulated throughout the game.
+Decide what structure you will use to represent the players and their words.
+Based on their words, calculate which of the players is the winner.
   The scoring is as follows:
   ```
   0 Points - Blank tile.